 When the weather is nice, it can be a shame to let pesky bugs, harsh sunlight, or even a passing rain shower drive you into your home or camping shelter.
 If you prefer to take in the sun and fresh air free from insects and other nuisances, a screen tent can be a welcome refuge.

-The best screen tent is easy to set up and will provide enough space to move around, dine, and relax.
+High-quality screen tents are easy to set up and provide enough space to move around, dine, and relax.
 While their main purpose is to prevent bugs and furry food snatchers from ruining the festivities, screen tents can protect against the sun, wind, and even light rain.

-Keep reading to learn more about the factors to consider when shopping for these handy and portable party spaces, and then explore some of the top options on the market in a variety of categories.
+Keep reading to learn more about the factors to consider when shopping for these handy and portable party spaces, and then explore some of the best screen tent options on the market in a variety of categories.

 - BEST BANG FOR THE BUCK: Alvantor Screen House Room Outdoor Camping Tent